AckerlyXu/heima/articles/documentdb/documentdb-dotnetcore-get-started.md

 And insert two documents, one each for the Andersen Family and the Wakefield Family.

-Copy and paste the following code to your **GetStartedDemo** method underneath the document collection creation.
+Copy and paste the code that follows `// ADD THIS PART TO YOUR CODE` to your **GetStartedDemo** method underneath the document collection creation.

 ```csharp
 await this.CreateDatabaseIfNotExists("FamilyDB_oa");